Western Pennsylvania Conservancy: Offices

-While the Western Pennsylvania Conservancy's main headquarters is in Pittsburgh, the organization has several regional offices in the state.
-Offices are also held in Indiana, Mill Run, Ridgway, Franklin, Ligonier, Hollidaysburg and Harrisburg.
+The Western Pennsylvania Conservancy's main headquarters is in Pittsburgh.
+The organization has several regional offices: Indiana, Mill Run, Ridgway, Franklin, Ligonier, Hollidaysburg and Harrisburg.

 Land and Water Conservation

-The Conservancy has protected more than a quarter million acres of land since 1932.
+The Conservancy has protected more than 290,000 acres of land since 1932.
 The Conservancy’s work enables protection of important natural resources and creates economic benefits through an area’s tourism, recreation and forestry.
 Most of the land preserved by WPC is now publicly owned, becoming some of Pennsylvania's premier parks, forests, game lands and natural areas, or subject to conservation easements that allow public access.
-WPC acquired land for the creation of 12 state parks, including:
+WPC acquired land for the creation of 11 state parks, including: